How to Learn Japanese Vocabulary

-You know I’m going to say it - flashcards.
+You know I’m going to say it - learn Japanese through flashcards.
 The system is popular for a reason.
 The concept is simple, and you can easily create them using paper or online.
 Sites like Anki and Memrise enable you to create your own decks on your phone or computer, you will always have the cards with you.
 Think you don’t have time to review?
 Nothing can stop you from practicing on your commute or even in a long line at the grocery store and 10 - 15 minutes a day is enough for beginner level students.

 Anki and Memrise also host user-created word lists which you can download.
 I’ve found that if you are interested in subject, chances are someone has already created a deck for it.
 As well, if you are studying with a well-known textbook, you will almost certainly find that someone has uploaded companion flashcards to the text.

 Anime, video games, movies, tv shows - these are all enjoyable ways to pick up new vocabulary.

 Let’s take Pokemon for example.
 If you want to pick up new words through video games, Pokemon is the perfect for beginners.
 The game is targeted for children so the vocab and grammar is relatively easy.
 As you play the game, note down the words you don’t understand and create a flashcard deck using them.
 Every time you play, go over the flashcard.
 Words are usually repeated in Pokemon games, so by the time you beat the game what you’ve studied will be cemented in your mind.